AndyyyHuang/bitquant/README.md

 ## Introduction

-BitQuant is a Bittensor Subnet for quantitative trading competitions where miners need to provide their factor-based signal (long/short) and validators evaluate the performance based on the portfolio returns constructed by their signal.
-Based on portfolio metrics such as omega score and total portfolio return, weights/incentive get set to reward the best miners.
+BitQuant aims to create a decentralized marketplace for trading signals, where:

+1. Miners compete to provide the most profitable trading signals

+2. Validators assess signal quality through actual portfolio performance

+3. The network rewards successful strategies through built-in incentive mechanisms

+This creates a self-sustaining ecosystem where quality trading strategies are rewarded, and the collective intelligence of the network can be leveraged for better trading outcomes.

-We provide factor mining framework, factor combination methodology, and backtesting system for miners to construct their factor-based trading strategies.
-If you don't have any mature strategy yet, highly recommend you to refer to these well-designed framework we provided which will help you construct your own strategy from zero.
+We also provide comprehensive framework for trading strategy development—from factor mining and combination to strategy backtesting.
+If you don't have any mature strategy yet, highly recommend you to refer to these well-designed framework we provided which will help you build your own strategy from scratch.

 Have fun!